 There may be instances in which a household with a score within the PSH range is referred to an RRH project.
 For instance, the household may be experiencing chronic homelessness.

-According to the IX BoS CoC Written Standards for Service Delivery, a household that scores for PSH may be referred to a RRH project.
+According to the TX BoS CoC Written Standards for Service Delivery, a household that scores for PSH may be referred to a RRH project.
 The project will follow the RRH prioritization standards, which means the household that scored for PSH will be prioritized above households that scored for RRH.
+While this is an option in communities without available PSH spots, it is important to note that this should be evaluated on a case by case basis to ensure that clients are referred to programs where they are most likely to be successful.